 “Lunch of champions.”

-She watched Lisa chatter with the newcomer about how wonderful it was at last to see the sun.
-Former Floridian Lisa didn’t like the bitter Boston winter, but often said her Alaskan-born wife kept her warm, wink-wink.
-The most important thing Paris knew about Lisa was that she’d been a whistleblower against a large hotel chain in a dispute on union wages for wait staff.
-The settlement had bought the bar.
+The most important thing Paris knew about Lisa was that she’d been a whistleblower against a large hotel chain in a dispute on union pay for wait staff.
+She’d pointed out they were not paying wages for required prep time.
+They’d fired her.
+She’d sued.
+The quick settlement had bought the bar.

 Good thing, since Paris was pretty sure Lisa would never get work in a hotel again, not in New England, anyway.
 When a woman stuck her head above the weeds, there was no shortage of people willing to throw bricks at it.
 And if she interfered with profits, they never forgot her name.